usubalang/usuba/_posts/2020-08-16-future-work.md

 <img style="height:auto;width:auto;max-width:70%" src="{{ site.baseurl }}/assets/images/blog/chacha20-round.png">
 </p>

-In vslicing, each 32-bit work of the state would be mapped to an SIMD register, and those registers would be filled with independent inputs.
+In vslicing, each 32-bit work of the state would be mapped to a SIMD register, and those registers would be filled with independent inputs.
 For instance, on SSE, 4 states would be processed in parallel: